 Cabeau Evolution S3

-No matter whether you're a front, side, or head-back sleeper, the Cabeau Evolution S3 is an incredibly comfortable, versatile, and trusted travel pillow.
-The memory foam provides just enough support without being too stiff, while a slimmer back allows for proper spine alignment and doesn't push your chin uncomfortably forward like other Cabeau models.
-The raised sides and adjustable clasp help keep your head in place, and the adjustable velcro straps easily slip over any headrest to keep the pillow perfectly in place.
-The plush polyester cover features a small built-in pocket and is removable so that it can be machine washed after your trip.
-The Evolution S3 effortlessly rolls up to more than half its size and includes a travel bag with a large, zippered top that makes packing simple and quick.
+Whether you are a front, side, or head-back sleeper, the Cabeau Evolution S3 is an incredibly comfortable, versatile, and trusted travel pillow.
+The memory foam provides just enough support without being too stiff, while a slimmer back allows for proper spine alignment and doesn't push your chin forward in an uncomfortable way like other Cabeau models.
+The raised sides and adjustable clasp help keep your head in place, and the adjustable velcro straps easily slip over any headrest to hold the pillow in place.
+The plush polyester cover features a small built-in pocket and is removable so it can be machine washed after your trip.
+The Evolution S3 rolls up effortlessly to more than half its size and includes a travel bag with a large, zippered top that makes packing quick and simple.

-While the cover of the Evolution S3 is easy to remove for washing, it is a bit more challenging to get back over the pillow when it's time to use it again.
+Though the cover of the Evolution S3 is easy to remove for washing, it is a bit more challenging to get back over the pillow when it's time to use it again.
 This is largely due to the unique shape of the supple memory foam core, which can make it hard to properly align with the cover without extra care.
-Although this pillow can spin around to adapt for front-facing sleepers, it is a bit less supportive of your chin than the design suggests.
-It can be comfortably worn without a headrest, but is most supportive when attached to a seat due to the squishiness of the memory foam.
+Although this pillow can spin around to adapt for front-facing sleepers, it provides a bit less chin support than the design suggests.
+It can be worn comfortably without a headrest but is most supportive when attached to a seat due to the squishiness of the memory foam.
 Overall these are minor criticisms for a travel pillow that otherwise offers superb support — whether traveling by car, plane, or train, the Evolution S3 easily earns our top spot for a portable pillow.

 Best Bang for Your Buck